JasperFx/wolverine/docs/tutorials/best-practices.md

 See [Low Ceremony Vertical Slice Architecture with Wolverine](https://jeremydmiller.com/2023/07/10/low-ceremony-vertical-slice-architecture-with-wolverine/)

 ## Graceful Shutdown of Nodes

+Hey, don't worry about this quite so much anymore.
+One of the big changes in Wolverine 3.0 was making Wolverine a **lot** more tolerant of how the application was shut down.
+Go forth, debug as needed, and just get things done!

-It's important to note that Wolverine operates in `Balanced` mode by default, which enables it to operate as a cluster of nodes.
+It's helpful to note that Wolverine operates in `Balanced` mode by default, which enables it to operate as a cluster of nodes.
-The node process must be gracefully shut down to prevent failures when others attempt to communicate with it.
-A health check process determines stale nodes, but you will see communication failures if the node isn't shut down properly before it can be detected.
-This underscores the importance of your role in ensuring a smooth shutdown process.
+Ideally, the node process should be gracefully shut down to prevent failures when others attempt to communicate with it.
+A health check process determines stale nodes

 If you are running Wolverine in a container, ensure that the orchestrator correctly sends a TERM signal and that there is enough time before it forcefully kills it.
 For reference, you can check [Pod termination](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-termination) in Kubernetes.